Samsung/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

      }
      ```

      The playback is interrupted and the callback is triggered when, for example, some other multimedia application starts.
 The player state automatically changes to `PLAYER_STATE_PAUSED` or `PLAYER_STATE_IDLE` based on the resource management policy.
-To get the current state, use the `player_get_state()` function.
+To get the current state, use `player_get_state()`.

    - To receive a notification when the playback ends, register a callback function using the `player_set_completed_cb()` function: